 Inside, I was bubbling with excitement as my husband and business partner proudly accompanied me to the evening ceremony at the ICC in Birmingham.
 We had a hotel booked, and my parents were looking after our boys so that we could enjoy a rare evening out together.

-Entertainment and networking preceded us taking our seats for television presenter, Ortis Deley to present the awards.
-By the time we got to the Woman in Tech category, I couldn’t contain myself as I watched the showreel which had been put together on each of the three of us shortlisted.
+Entertainment and networking preceded us, taking our seats for television presenter Ortis Deley to present the awards.
+By the time we got to the Woman in Tech category, I couldn’t contain myself as I watched the showreel on each of the three of us shortlisted.

 “Didn’t win 🙁 ” was the Whatsapp message I sent to my Mum at the end of the award ceremony.
 “Ah never mind, least u were put forward for selection which is really good well done 😊 xxx”, came her immediate reply (and attempt at text talk).

-As is often the case my Mum was absolutely right, only in that very moment, whether I wanted to or not, my brain had registered this as a failure and had delivered a heavy dose of disappointment and even a sense of embarrassment as I suddenly felt grateful that I hadn’t invited other family and friends to the occasion.
-Despite the wonderful evening hosted by the Reach PLC Group I still walked away feeling gutted.
+As is often the case, my Mum was right.
+Only in that moment, whether I wanted to or not, my brain had registered this as a failure.
+It had delivered a heavy dose of disappointment and even a sense of embarrassment as I suddenly felt grateful that I hadn’t invited other family and friends to the occasion.
+Despite the wonderful evening the Reach PLC Group hosted, I still walked away feeling gutted.

-A month on and I have gotten over the disappointment, recognised that the competitive and ambitious streak in me that has led to my success may also make the not winning harder to swallow, and can see rationally that this was my very first endeavour into the world of awards and that there are hundreds of other incredibly talented people who will and should be recognised.
+A month on, and I have gotten over the disappointment, recognised that the competitive and ambitious streak in me that has led to my success might also make the not winning harder to swallow, and can see rationally that this was my very first endeavour into the world of awards and that there are hundreds of other incredibly talented people who will and should be recognised.